 2.3: Please note that YouTube removed the 3D option when uploading videos in early 2018 as this format is not used much anymore:

-To make YouTube interpret 'side-by-side' stereoscopic videos the correct way, please follow the instructions below (Accessible for licensed users only):
+To make YouTube interpret 'side-by-side' stereoscopic videos the correct way, please follow the instructions below:

 b.
 Extract the FFMPEG archive to a location of your choice.